gaehlerm/SoftwareEngineering/README.md

 # skip test_b if test_a fails
 @pytest.mark.dependency(depends=["test_a"])
 def test_b():
-    pass
+    print("This will never be printed.")
 ```

 As in this example `test_a` is always going to fail, `test_b` will never be executed.
 The execution of `test_b` depends on the fact that `test_a` passed.

-// add the output once this is fixed
+// The code above didn't work due to an import problem with pytest on Windows.
+I'll have to fix this later and write down the actual error message.

 ### Flaky tests

 Tests that do not always return the same result are called flaky.
 This is extremely bad.
 It's just like a fire alert going of once in a while without any reason.
 You'll be annoyed and start ignoring it.
 Or maybe even worse, the alarm doesn't go off even though it should.
 Try to avoid flaky tests at all costs.
 It won't take much effort to rerun the tests.
 But the main problem is rather that it destroys the confidence of the team into the test suite.
 You will never know if a test is failing due to your changes in the code or because, for example, the network is down.
 At times rerunning a test might help, but this is only a superficial fix.

 The only real solution is writing fail save tests.
 Write for example a test that checks the network connection.
 All tests relying on the network connection will have a dependency on this test.
 Structuring the tests like this can reduce the flakiness by orders of magnitude.
-And it is very good important to design your tests such that flakiness cannot occur.
+And it is very important to design your tests such that flakiness cannot occur.

 Especially unit tests should never be flaky.
 A test only becomes flaky if some part of the code under test is flaky but this should never be the case for unit tests.
 Unit tests should not depend things that can fail like on the file system nor on network connections.
 As a summary one can say that you should avoid testing any input/output (IO) for unit tests and reduce it as much as possible for all other tests.